TrellisCommerce/shopify-tailwind-starter-base/README.md

 - Get value by navigating to https://mystore.myshopify.com/admin/apps/development, select the theme kit app, and copy the Admin API Password value
 - For new development apps, add the shpat... token value
+- Notes on how to get this value:
+--Navigate to the Apps section in your Shopify admin and click the Develop apps button in the top right --Then Allow custom app development
+--You should be able to click the Create an app button --In the configuration tab of your app, go ahead and check all the boxes for the Admin and Storefront API permissions --The API secret key will be in the API credentials tab (should be a value that starts with shpat)

 `SHOP_STORE`